amevada9/DeepFigures-Modificatons/readme.md

 ### Compile pdffigures2

 Deepfigures depends on pdffigures2 for caption extraction.
-You must compile the utility and place it into the `bin/` directory:
+You must compile the utility and place it into the `bin/` directory.
+You will also need to create a `bin/` folder for the jar file:

     git clone https://github.com/allenai/pdffigures2
     cd pdffigures2